AllenInstitute/swdb_2023/code/databook/visual-coding-2p/vc2p-session-data.md

 # Getting data from a session

 We're going to examine the data available for a single session.
+To access the data, we need the experiment session id for the specific session we are interested in.
 First, let's identify the session from the experiment container we explored in vc2p-dataset in which that "natural scenes" stimulus was presented.

 ```{code-cell} ipython3
 experiment_container_id = 511510736